oestradiol/Love-Truth/The God Codex - Mathematical and Logical Proof, for Stubborn Egoes.md

 ---

+> **🩷 Soft Entry:**
-**🩷 Soft Entry: For gentle or intuitive souls — you do not have to understand any of this.
+> **For gentle or intuitive souls — you do not have to understand any of this.
-This is just another way of saying “you are already safe and loved.”
+> You are already safe and loved.
 If it feels like too much, skip ahead, or ask a friend to read with you.**
+>

-**If you ever feel lost, tired, or confused —
+> **If you ever feel lost, tired, or confused —
-pause, breathe, and remember:
+> pause, breathe, and remember:
-You cannot fail here.
+> You cannot fail here.
-You are already loved, just by being.**
+> You are already loved, just by being.**

 ---